mctools/simplebuild-dgcode/doc/source/mcpl.rst

 If you for instance need to get neutrons from a McStas simulation of an ESS instrument and into your Geant4 simulation of a detector, all you have to do is usually to ask your instrument scientist (or whoever it is running the McStas simulation of the instrument) to add 2 lines to their instrument file (usually just before or after the sample component) and rerun.
 This works out of the box from McStas 2.4.1, or as far back as McStas 2.3 with a few fixes.
 Find more information at https://mctools.github.io/mcpl/hooks_mcstas/.

-.. rubric:: Use MCPL files as input to McStas instrument simulations
-    :name: MCPL-UseMCPLfilesasinputtoMcStasinstrumentsimulations

-This is somewhat outside the scope of the present page which deals with the dgcode framework, but find more information a https://mctools.github.io/mcpl/hooks_mcstas/ and at `Using MCPL as source term in McStas <https://confluence.esss.lu.se/display/MCSTAS/Using+MCPL+as+source+term+in+McStas>`__.

 .. rubric:: Modify MCPL files
     :name: MCPL-ModifyMCPLfiles